-Time management is all about making the most effective use of your time and working smarter, not longer.
+Time management is all about making the most effective use of your time and working smarter, not harder.
 It requires planning, and then sticking to the plan – and that takes discipline.

-So for the workaholics out there, we've put together 11 tips to help you maximise your time management!
+So for the workaholics out there, we've put together 11 tips to help you maximise your time!

 It’s important that you know what your short-term and long-term goals are – this will enable you to differentiate between what’s important and what’s not.
 It’s only when you know where you want to go and what you want to achieve that you can figure out exactly what needs to be done, and in what order.
 Once you are clear about your goals, you can plan and prepare a sequence of action steps to achieve them.